Nike People

 .
 Stewart, Jerry, 16c I was a range operator./71-/72

 .
-Sylvester, Bob, Nike Hercules Launcher Crewman 16B20R2. [in an e-mail to Tom Page who found the TerraServer image] I was in Alpha pit, which was the pit nearest to the southwest corner of the inner exclusion area (the pit with the dark inner rectangle (water?) in it now).
+Sylvester, Bob, Nike Hercules Launcher Crewman 16B20R2.
+I was in Alpha pit, which was the pit nearest to the southwest corner of the inner exclusion area (the pit with the dark inner rectangle (water?) in it now).
 It's so strange to see it from the air after all these years.
 There were four launchers in the inner exclusion area.
 Each had about 6 Nike Herc's in it.
 The area just south was the missile assembly and maint. buildings surrounded by a large berm.
 Thanks for the look at the old place. /71-/72

 .
-Wallace, Roy, I was IFC Plt Ldr at IFC#2 in 1963 for a few months. [ In response to problems identifying the IFC areas from TerraServer images, Roy provided an image and said - There was ] a HIPAR on the north side of the IFC#1 area. /63
+Wallace, Roy, I was IFC Plt Ldr at IFC#2 in 1963 for a few months. [ In response to problems identifying the IFC areas Roy provided an image and said - There was ] a HIPAR on the north side of the IFC#1 area. /63

 .
 Wood, Donald H., ISG - short version for first Sergeant6/70-5/72